Creative Kid Lego Challenge #1: Build a Lego Car

 CKLC #1: Build a Lego Car

 2. Tell a story.
 Storytelling is an incredible skill.
-It practices problem solving, creativity and quick thinking.
+It practices problem-solving, creativity, and quick thinking.
 For the purpose of CKLC, stories can be as short as a few words or as long as a few paragraphs.
-The idea is just to extend the Lego experience and open up a new skill in a place they are already comfortable.
-For kids who are new (or resistant) to storytelling a few questions might be all they need to get started.
+The idea is to extend the LEGO experience and open up a new skill in a place they are already comfortable.
+For kids who are new (or resistant) to storytelling, a few questions might be all they need to get started.
 Here are a few you can try.
-“This Lego guy is holding on to a rope.
+“This LEGO guy is holding on to a rope.
 Did he bring it with him or did he find it on the building when he got there?”
 “I wonder what would happen if your Lego car only went in reverse.
 Hmmm.”
 “This part of your Lego animal is green.
 Different from the rest.
 Tell me about that.”
-Sometimes all it takes is a simple “and then what happened?”
+Sometimes, all it takes is a simple “and then what happened?”

-3. No kits…. well actually the end goal is no kits.
+3. No kits…. well actually, the end goal is no kits.
 I know there are kids who are most comfortable following directions and sticking to them exactly.
 For those kids a challenge like this might be overwhelming.
-Try having him (or her) change one or two details from the kit.
+Try having them change one or two details from the kit.
 Maybe the colors of the bricks or adding something on that wasn’t specified in the directions.
-Every week encourage more and more changes.
+Every week, encourage more and more changes.

 Make sure to share this challenge with your friends!